 The arborist came out, looked at all of our trees and, happily, told us he could save the maple with no major issues.
 In the fall, he’ll come and prune the roots to prevent them from reaching the house and take a limb off that’s starting to stretch up to the point where it will eventually grow over the roof.
 He told us that the spruce in the front yard wasn’t going to invade the foundation since spruces apparently don’t have those kinds of roots, but that it’s planted too close to the house and showing signs of stress.
 The arborist advised taking it out, and since we didn’t like it anyway, we’re looking forward to having it down sometime this summer.

 One of the things the arborist noted in the evaluation was that when the spruce comes out, the stump grinder would damage the yucca plants at the base.
 Well, the yuccas had gotten entirely overgrown and weren’t really in my vision for what I eventually want in that bed.
 We decided to take them out.

 Turns out, yuccas grow thick, fibrous roots that are an absolute nightmare to hack through.
 What we thought would take one person about an hour took two of us about two and a half hours of hard work.
 One of us grabbed the top of the plant and pulled, the other dug the shovel in over and over to break the roots.
 The end result was worth it, however, and it all looks much neater.

 Before, with the yuccas in place.

 After – we didn’t even realize there were landscaping rocks under all of that!

 Next up is getting rid of the bush behind the pine.
 Having pulled a similar one out last summer, I know what we’re in for there.
 Eventually, we’ll get to the fun part: figuring out and planting the landscaping we actually want.

-This post is a part of Microblog Mondays.
-If you want more or to participate yourself, head on over to Stirrup Queens!
+This post is a part of Microblog Monday.
+If you want to read more posts or submit your own, head over to Stirrup Queens!
 Thanks to Mel for originating and hosting.